Which Is Bigger 5/8 Or 3/4

 Visual aids can be powerful tools for understanding and comparing fractions.
 Use fraction bars, number lines, or pie charts to visualize the values of different fractions.
 These visual representations can help you develop a more intuitive understanding of how fractions relate to each other.

-For example, draw a rectangle and divide it into 8 equal parts.
+Here's one way to look at it: draw a rectangle and divide it into 8 equal parts.
 Shade 5 of these parts to represent 5/8.
 Then, draw another rectangle of the same size and divide it into 4 equal parts.
-Shade 3 of these parts to represent 3/4.
+That said, shade 3 of these parts to represent 3/4.
 By comparing the shaded areas, you can visually see which fraction is larger.

 Estimate Before Calculating